 So don’t listen to the noise

-When you see news articles about “this stock being way up” or “that market index being way down,” here’s what you do: Keep calm and invest on.
-Tune it out.
+When you see news articles about “this stock being way up” or “that market index being way down,” here’s what you do: Tune it out.
 There are plenty of other things you can do to be responsible with your investments.

 You can make your investment deposits automatic and schedule them for regular intervals.
-Then you can check in on them every once in a while, maybe when you get your quarterly statement.
+Then you can check in on them every once in a while, maybe once a quarter or so.

 Another good thing you can do for your money is to make sure you know what you’re paying in fees.
 Those can seriously cost you over the long term.
 Here’s a guide to finding your fees so you can know if what you’re paying is worth the money.

 One caveat: When “now” isn’t actually the best time to invest

 If you’re still working on getting your financial basics into place first, we generally recommend waiting to invest until you have these things checked off your list:

 Get a handle on what’s coming in and going out so that you know you’ve got your expenses covered.
 We recommend using the 50/30/20 rule as a high-level budget guideline.
 (And if the idea of finding extra money in your budget for investing seems out of reach, that’s OK.
 Get yourself into a rhythm, and then start to look for ways you can either reduce your bills or increase your income.
 Baby steps forward still move you in the right direction, after all.)

 Build an emergency fund of three to six months’ worth of take-home pay.
 That security is important because financial emergencies are practically guaranteed to happen sometimes.
 Here’s all our advice about emergency funds — how much, where to keep it, etc.